6.2 Basic Ethical Concepts

 3. What questions do you have about the ANA’s Ethics competencies?

-The ANA’s Code of Ethics for Nurses with Interpretive Statements is an ethical standard that guides nursing practice and ethical decision-making.[4]
+The ANA’s Code of Ethics for Nurses With Interpretive Statements is an ethical standard that guides nursing practice and ethical decision-making.[4]
 This section will review several basic ethical concepts related to the ANA’s Ethics Standard of Professional Performance, such as values, morals, ethical theories, ethical principles, and the ANA Code of Ethics for Nurses.

 Values